tm3023/Bitoin-UKF/README.md

 A 5-state Unscented Kalman Filter (UKF) for joint estimation of BTC return dynamics and latent volatility.
-Structural parameters are fitted by Maximum Likelihood via Harvey's (1989) Prediction Error Decomposition, and the model is benchmarked against the GARCH family and EWMA on 5 years of live BTC-USD data.
+Structural parameters are fitted by Maximum Likelihood via Harvey's (1989) Prediction Error Decomposition and the model is benchmarked against the GARCH family and EWMA on 5 years of live BTC-USD data.